rickellis/Arch-Linux-Install-Guide/README.md

 Arrow over to the UUID and `shift + arrow` to highlight it.
 Use `Ctl+K` to cut the line.
 It will remain in the clipboard for use next.

 Now __delete everything__ in that file and add the following info.
-Make sure to replace __YOUR-UUID__ with the ID gathered previously (which you can paste from your clipboard using Ctrl+U).
+Make sure to replace __YOUR-UUID__ with the ID gathered previously, which you can paste from your clipboard using `Ctrl+U`.

     title   Arch Linux
     linux   /vmlinuz-linux